amonjerro/simple-bigqueryAPI/ReadMe.md

 ````
 npm install
 ````
 You should see that you have an .env file and a creds file.
-Please not these will no longer work after review by the client as the credentials and services associated will be deactivated.
+Please note these _will no longer work after review_ by the client as the credentials and services associated will be deactivated.

 # Start